ddeel/fishem/README.md

 - The ability to set the initial state of the emulator at startup by reading in any valid Redfish/Swordfish mockup.
+  Input Redfish/Swordfish mockups can include OData metadata (/redfish/v1/$metadata) and/or an OData service document (/redfish/v1/odata) to set the corresponding initial state elements in the emulator.

 - The ability to capture the final state of the emulator at shutdown by creating an output mockup.